Cai–Long languages: Languages

-In addition, the Max Planck Institute for Evolutionary Anthropology, through their Glottolog database, proposes that Longjia and Luren form a Longjia–Luren branch within Cai–Long.
+In addition, the Max Planck Institute for Evolutionary Anthropology, through their Glottolog database, proposes that Longjia and Luren form a Longjia–Luren branch within Cai–Long based on Hölzl (2021).
 Hölzl (2021) also states that Longjia and Luren have a higher percentage of lexical parallels to each other than to Caijia, though emphasizes that past studies have not established regular sound laws between all three languages or clearly distinguished between inherited and borrowed lexical items.
+He also states that the unattested language Songjia is likely a Cai-Long language as far as can be determined.

 Caijia Language

 The only surviving language of Cai–Long group is Caijia and is critically endangered with a speaker base of approximately 1,000.
 Caijia is primarily located in western Guizhou province.
 It possesses unique linguistic features that have created conflict in its classification.
 It has been identified with language of Bai and early Chinese by certain scholars.
 It is the ethnic language of the Caijia people mainly inhabiting the Hèzhāng 赫章 and Wēiníng 威寧 counties.
 Most of the native speakers of this language are old people with young and middle aged population who are capable of speaking this language using it as a second language.
 Most of Caijia people use South-Western Mandarin language as their first language.
 Caijia is closely related to Longjia and Luren, which were formerly spoken in Guìzhōu.
 Caijia has a total of 25 consonantal phonemes with the phonemic contrast lying in the voicing.
 Its vowel /ɨ/ is phonetically identical to non-onset syllabus part which is transcribed in Mandarin as zi, ci, si, zhi, chi, shi, ri, in.
 Caijia has five tones, which are 21,22,33,35, and 55 with tone Sandhi absent in Caijia.
 Changed tine is not used in Caijia.